 The divemasters of B&J Dive School (also called Tioman Dive Resort) were the absolute best I have met!
 Highly professional, passionate about the reef, and very good at their job!

 They repeated the most important dive signals and the safety procedure in case one of us got lost or separated from our buddy.

 Will and Jess also taught us about our gear.
 As I mentioned in my El Nido diving post, I had not learned to set up my own equipment completely on my own.
 This is why I was very grateful they taught us how to assemble our gear and how to systematically do our buddy checks.

-Diving is all about being and staying safe, making sure that you check and double-check, that you never push the limits and that it’s better to be safe than sorry.
-Which is why it’s really important to check your gear.
+Diving is all about being and staying safe, making sure that you check and double-check, that you never push the limits, and that it’s better to be safe than sorry.
+This is why it’s really important to check your gear.